-To obviate these problems, a necessary attention has to be paid already during the design of music rehearsal spaces.
-Orlowski is one of the authors researching this field (Orlowski 2014).
-There are many authors engaged in the problematics of the reverberation time in cultural buildings (Aretz 2009), (Nijs 2011), (Adelman-Larsen 2010, 2011), (Van Dorp Schuitman 2013), (Beranek 2014), (Kato 2015) and others.
+To create a good environmental quality of indoors, is it necessary has to be paid attention already during the design of music rehearsal spaces.
+One from the authors researching this field in test rooms is (Orlowski 2014).
+There are many authors engaged in the problematics of design of small concert halls (Aretz 2009), halls for amplified music (Adelmann-Larsen 2011), jazz clubs (Sotiropoulou 2011), TV studios (Park 2017) etc. Reverberation time in cultural buildings and also in buildings for music is evaluated by (Nijs 2011), (Adelman-Larsen 2010), (Van Dorp Schuitman 2013), (Beranek 2014), (Kato 2015) and others.